 Depending on the structure of the calendar year, faculty may have a total of one to three additional non-instructional days scheduled after final exams end each quarter to ensure 172 contract days.
 Individual faculty members may use the non-instructional days at the end of the quarter as they determine to be most beneficial, with no requirement to be on campus.
 Examples of activities that faculty may choose for their non-instructional days include but are not limited to: planning, grading, attendance at graduation, attendance at professional conferences or workshops, research, course/lab preparation, design of learning communities.
 These non-instructional days may be rescheduled by mutual agreement between faculty member and the appropriate unit administrator.
 The administration will not schedule District faculty meetings during these non-instructional days.

 Institutional Meeting Days.
-There will be three days of institutional meetings prior to the beginning of fall quarter and one institutional advising day during fall quarter.
+There will be two days of institutional meetings prior to the beginning of fall quarter and one institutional day in fall and spring fall quarter.
 These meetings will be organized for the purpose of working on College business.

 Annual alternate calendars.
 Alternate calendars, (excluding summer quarter) may be arranged for an individual faculty member or groups of faculty, with the mutual agreement of the faculty involved and the appropriate unit administrator with final approval by the Vice President for Instruction.
 The duration and terms of any such alternate calendar for the following academic year must be approved in writing no later than June 15 and must be consistent with the number of contracted days listed above.